radapdal/process/webdevelopmentworkflow.md

 >
 > `OPEN` -> `DEFINITION IN PROGRESS`

-Here the requirement's criteria of completion are defined by the team to the best of their ability to make it easier for testing.
+Here the requirement's criteria of completion are defined by the team to the best of their ability to make it easier for development and testing.

 ### Know your Issue: Task vs Story vs Bug